sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- An overhead POV shot where the camera is positioned directly above the subjects for a top-down perspective.
+- An overhead POV shot where the camera is positioned directly above the subject for a top-down perspective.

 </details>